airborne-commando/OPSEC-OSINT-Tools/README.md

 Cock.li is not under duress of any government or organization.

 I'd probably recommend using something else other than cock.li; use any domain from cock.li and use a different email service provider, this is stupid.
+However if you decide to use cock.li you may check out how to enable it in the link that was given to you.